-On the centrepiece priority of climate change Toyako produced a full A performance.
-It affirmed a new set of norms that put in place alternative architecture for controlling carbon of far more prospective effectiveness than the fundamentally flawed and failed Kyoto regime.
-The G8 agreed that all major carbon polluters must control their carbon, that all G8 members, now including the United States and Russia would do so, and that their long term goal was a reduction of at least 50% of emissions by 2050.
-It declared that midterm targets and national plans were needed, and that the bottom-up sectoral approach pioneered by Japan was a useful tool.
-They boldly bound themselves to a far reaching midterm target, with the words: "...we acknowledged our leadership role and each of us will implement ambitious economy-wide mid-term goals in order to achieve absolute emissions reductions..."
+On the pre-eminent priority of climate change Toyako produced a full A performance.
+It affirmed a new set of norms that put in place a new architecture for controlling carbon.
+It was one of far more prospective effectiveness than the fundamentally flawed and failed Kyoto regime.
+The G8 with the MEM agreed for the first time that all major carbon polluters must control their carbon, that all G8 members, now including the United States and Russia would do so after 2012, and that the G8's long term goal was a reduction of at least 50% of emissions by 2050.8 The G8 declared that midterm targets and national plans were needed, and that the bottom-up sectoral approach pioneered by Japan was a useful tool.
+G8 members boldly bound themselves to a far reaching midterm target, with the words: "...we acknowledged our leadership role and each of us will implement ambitious economy-wide mid-term goals in order to achieve absolute emissions reductions..."
 These bold directions and decisions were reinforced by several specific medium- and short-term actions.
-In the mid term, the summit identified energy efficiency, clean energy, national goals, renewable energy and clean coal by 2020, through the broad deployment of carbon capture and sequestration (CCS) technology by that time.
-In the short term it specified the aviation, maritime, sustainable biofuel sectors, a nuclear energy infrastructure initiative and 20 CCS demonstration plants by 2010.
+In the mid term, the summit identified as subjects for action energy efficiency, clean energy, national goals, renewable energy and clean coal, through the broad deployment of carbon capture and sequestration (CCS) technology by 2010.
+In the short term it specified the aviation, maritime, and sustainable biofuel sectors, a nuclear energy infrastructure initiative and 20 CCS demonstration plants by 2010.

-To provide incentives for the other major carbon polluters to agree to and support this architecture and action plan, the G8 offered abundant finance and technology transfer, trade liberation, sinks, 3R measures and dialogue.
-On finance the G8 promised scaled up assistance support for disaster risk reduction, \$10 billion in R&D with \$6 billion so far for the Climate Investment Funds, more for the Global Environmental Facility and a reminder it was providing more than \$100 billion by 2010 to the CEIF.
+To provide incentives for the other major carbon polluters to agree to this architecture and action plan, the G8 offered abundant finance, technology transfer, trade liberalization, and action on sinks, reduce-reuse-recycle (3R) measures and dialogue.
+On finance the G8 promised scaled up support for disaster risk reduction, \$10 billion in R&D with \$6 billion so far for the Climate Investment Funds, more for the Global Environmental Facility and a reminder that it was providing more than \$100 billion by 2010 to the Clean Energy Investment Framework (CEIF).
 On trade it offered free trade in carbon-reducing products, services and remanufactured goods.
-On sinks it supported REDD, legal logging, forest fire protection and biodiversity cobenefits.
+On sinks it supported Reducing Emissions from Deforestation and Degrading (REDD), legal logging, forest fire protection and biodiversity co-benefits.

-The major developing countries responded, in partnership under the MEM, with just enough commitments on their part to put the new G8-pioneered architecture firmly in place.
-They said clearly "we will do more" and "will continue to improve our policies and our performance."
-They further pledged to control their own carbon with the words "developing major economies will pursue ... nationally appropriate mitigation actions ... with a view to achieving a deviation from business as usual emissions."
-They thus made a politically binding commitment to control their own carbon, just as the G8 had asked.
+The major developing countries responded, in partnership under the MEM, with just enough commitments to put the new G8-pioneered architecture firmly in place.
+They said clearly "we will do more" and we "will continue to improve our policies and our performance."
+They further pledged to control their own carbon with the words "developing major economies will pursue ... nationally appropriate mitigation actions ...